Humanized/yii2-user/README.md

 Essentially, this module can functionally achieve the same as provided by the advanced template, with little to no changes made to the interface provided and minor changes to made layout.

 Other than providing the stock functionality, a lot has been made configurable:
-- email-login by default, over storage of a username/email combination
+- Email-based login by default, over storage of a username/email combination
-- graceful status handling
+- Graceful handling of account status codesS

 A next goal deals with the implementation of some missing core user account functionality: